 Dr. Yair Safriel is a clinician, clinical trialist, analyst, teacher and entrepreneur with a passion for nurturing innovation and sharing it with others.

-Later, Yair would go on to work at the University of Cape Town with a grant from Duggie Jooste of Klein Constantia, mapping out the genetic fingerprints of different cultivars.
+Later, Yair would go on to work at the University of Cape Town with a grant from Duggie Jooste of Klein Constantia, successfully mapping out the genetic fingerprints of different cultivars.
 Through this project, Yair traveled extensively in the wine lands through many great vineyards to analyze vines.

 Yair then moved to the United States and studied neuroradiology at the State University of New York and then at Yale University.
-He became a partner at a major imaging firm in Minneapolis and subsequently founded a Radiology Contract Research Organization.
-Now living in The Tampa Bay region of Florida, Yair is a partner in a major radiological imaging firm.
+He was a partner at an imaging firm in Minneapolis and founded a Radiology Contract Research Organization.
+Now living in The Tampa Bay Florida, Yair is a partner in a radiological imaging firm.

 Yair likes reading cellar manuals and recommends reading "Making Good Wine" by Bryce Crossley Rankine, "Concepts in Wine Technology" by Yair Margalit and "Cooperage for Winemakers" by Geoffery Schahinger.